-Four exams will be given, each worth 10% of your total grades.
-There will be no late, early, or make-up exams.
+Three exams will be given with no make-ups.
+The lowest exam will count for 10% while the other two will count for 15% each.
 If an exam is missed under extreme circumstances and for a very valid reason, an equivalent of the final score will replace the missing exam score.
 If such extreme circumstances occur it is the students responsibility to inform me immediately and provide documentation of the circumstances.